yugoguy/zemi_file/README.md

+VCF_to_PhylotreeResult use mitocondria DNA to identify haplogroup from vcf file, using information from phylotree.

-chY_package is the first try using ybrowse master file, but ybrowse master file also includes non-esential variants
+chY_package is the first try using ybrowse master file, but ybrowse master file also includes non-esential variants.

 chY_package_renewed is the second try using ISOGG tree data.
 Similar package already exists, and ISOGG is not so frequently updated recently.
 It includes limited variants selected from strict selection criteria.